FISHing of gut microbiota – microbiology in health and diseases

 Next, we additionally stained the mucosal barrier in order to inspect the border between the intestinal epithelium and the microbes (Figure 3).
 The mucus secreted by Goblet cells protects the epithelial cells against damage, but also accommodates Lactobacilli which have adhesion properties on mucins, allowing suitable interaction with the host to confer health benefits(4).

-In conclusion, the NanoZoomer S60 provides high quality fluorescence imaging of gut microbiota comparable to confocal microscopy, with improved reproducibility and time management thanks to automated scanning and a proper slide capacity.
+In conclusion, the NanoZoomer S60 Digital slide scanner provides high quality fluorescence imaging of gut microbiota comparable to confocal microscopy, with improved reproducibility and time management thanks to automated scanning and a proper slide capacity.
 On top of that, the same equipment allows brightfield imaging, and easy-to-use software offers full options analysis, including interactive data sharing with collaborators.

 Figure 3: IF staining of Muc2 secreted by Goblet cells (orange, TxRed) in mouse colon section showing the adhesion of Lactobacilli (red, CY5) to host surfaces (epithelial cell nuclei stained with DAPI, blue) through mucus-microbe interactions (arrows).
 20x objective, 80x view.